The MOAA Foundation Crisis Relief Program

 The MOAA Foundation Crisis Relief Program will assist uniformed services personnel, veterans, and their families in crisis – in the wake of natural disasters, catastrophic events, and other emergency situations.
 Areas where a state of emergency has been declared will receive funding priority and additional circumstances will be judged on a case-by-case basis.

 Priority will be given to those not eligible for support from military service relief societies: veterans who didn’t serve a full career, those without a VA disability rating, caregivers, and surviving spouses.

-Similar to the COVID-19 Emergency Relief Grants, MOAA will provide grants to those deemed eligible for assistance for support in the following categories:
+Similar to the COVID-19 Emergency Relief Grants, The MOAA Foundation will provide grants to those deemed eligible for assistance for support in the following categories: